RNAdetective/AIDD/README.md

 ## AML with RMD for R-studio

-To run the tutorial open R studio and find the AIDDtutorial.rmd file under /home/user/AIDD/tutorial/AIDDtutorial.rmd.
+To run the tutorial open R studio and find the AIDDtutorial.rmd file under /home/user/AIDD/extra/AIDDtutorial.rmd.
 Run the chunks from begining to end.
-This tutorial explains each step of the AIDD pipeline.
-The following running AIDD is using the automated script  to look at the details of these scripts please look in /home/user/AIDD/bsahScripts or /home/user/AIDD/Rscripts
+This tutorial explains each step of the AIDD pipeline and allow for user to change code as necessry.

 ## Running AIDD